thomasWeise/aitoa/README.md

 4. [aitoa.azw3](http://thomasweise.github.io/aitoa/aitoa.azw3), in the [AZW3](http://thomasweise.github.io/aitoa/aitoa.azw3) format for reading on Kindle and similar devices.

 The latter two formats are still a bit experimental, so they might not be beautiful.
-The [html](http://thomasweise.github.io/aitoa/aitoa.html), in the [HTML5](http://thomasweise.github.io/aitoa/aitoa.html) version is fairly large, as it is a single stand-alone file.
+The [html](http://thomasweise.github.io/aitoa/aitoa.html) version of the book is fairly large, as it is a single stand-alone file.

 ### 2.2.
 The Algorithm Implementations